Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 • How do I know if the CUP program is for me?

-The Premier Program is for any player that is very talented, serious about soccer, and wants to maximize the opportunity for the option to play at the highest level.
+The premier program is for any player that is very talented, serious about soccer, and wants to maximize the opportunity for the option to play at the highest level.
 Simply put, this program was developed specifically for the most talented players, coaches and directors.

 • Can players in the CUP Program participate in other sports?

 Yes!
-Players can play other sports, although certainly the goal in the CUP Program is to create the best possible training environment for all players so attendance, communication and balancing player safety is vital.
+Players can play other sports, although certainly the goal in the CUP program is to create the best possible training environment for all players, so attendance, communication and balancing player safety is vital.

 • Who is responsible for overseeing and managing the Competitive Program?